kiruthin/Invecas/README.md

 This class tests whether a string is a palindrome.
 A palindrome is a word or phrase that is spelled exactly the same forwards or backwards.
 In our case we ignore non-alphanumeric characters and consider lower and upper case characters to be identical.
 For this solution we iterate through the individual characters of the string and check for any inconsistencies.
 On a worst case this should be O(n/2).

+In both classes, I have included unit tests for verification.
+Thanks!